 - serving as a final checkpoint (and any combination in between).

 To get buy-in from a manager, it’s important to have her consider how she wants to be involved.
-This will vary quite a bit depending on the team’s needs and expectations, expectations from the wider organization, and her own expectations on herself.
+Involvement varies depending on the team’s, organizations, and her own needs and expectations.

 The manager might not believe it’s a good use of her time or could be opposed to the idea in principle.
 That’s not how it’s been done throughout her long (and successful!) career, after all.
 Listen to her concerns with an open mind, but also paint her a picture of the benefits that this approach will bring for her and the team.

 If the manager is on board but not sure about her level of involvement, help her evaluate where her interest and/or stake is with the model below.
-Help her see whether she is more tied into the growth process or the outcome.
+Explore whether she is more passionate about the growth/learning process or the learning outcomes.

 There is one exception to the handover, however.
 As a manager, you’ll probably want to keep ownership of performance and behavioral issues rather than handing them over to the team.
 And that makes perfect sense.
 Such issues are best not to do on a bi-yearly or yearly cadence anyway.